How To Rebuild Self-Esteem After Losing a Loved One

 Take New Actions

-5. No one gets close to perfect, and life is difficult at times.
+Remember that no one gets close to perfect, and life is difficult at times.
 We all want to do right.
 We all make mistakes.
 We all deserve to like ourselves—to be our own best friend.